utkarshayachit/azbatch-starter-connectivity/readme.md

 - Create public IP for VPN Gateway (like for AzFW and Bastion, so we can have the same naming convention) - done?
 - private DNS Zone (link to Hub Vnet)
 - Linux VM Jumpbox
+- Windows VM Jumpbox

 Currently Working On

+- Initial Cleanup
 - VM Jumpboxes: Win (for Win: can we use a an image version which supports VTMP module?)
 - How to configure (static) RT on VHUB towards the FW private IP?
 But only, if AzFW has to be deployed? - currently part of the .jsonc file

 Known Issues:

+- Custom Script for Linux Jumpbox not executed? -> possibly wrong datatype for custom data (string expected, not base64) -> solved.

 - 'AzureAsyncOperationWaiting' errors when Bastion and FW are both set to false - only VPNG to true

+- if AzFW true and Bastion True, but VPNGW false -> concurracy issue on Gateway Subnet -> error.
+Not clear, what causes the concurracy race: stopped after both (L,W) Jumpboxes were commented out.... added azFw and azBastion to dependencies

+-> might be related to LibModule for VNets -> added batchsize(1) annotation to force the for loop to execute 1 subnet at the time
+-> file PR for custom extension: CodeToExecute was not part of the final parameter set.

 Open